-Making a game-changing electric motorcycle with hybrid manufacturing
+Making a game-changing electric motorcycle with multi-process manufacturing

 With its sweeping chromoly frame and eight banks of sleek, visible battery cylinders, the Zeus 8 electric motorcycle from Curtiss would be unlike anything the market had ever seen.
 Curtiss planned a major launch event to unveil the bike, but they ran into challenges sourcing parts for the prototype.